 As the fourth generation entered the industry, offset lithography began to make changes in the way printing was done.
 Jack Westmoreland moved readily into this new technology, eager to satisfy the needs of his customers.
 By the early 1970’s he operated the largest printing firm in York County, South Carolina.
 By the late 1970s his son, Frank had joined him.

 The most recent of this family of printers to open a printing company is Wes Westmoreland.
 Though his father was a veterinarian, Wes chose to continue the family tradition as the 5th generation of Westmoreland printers, opening in Shelby, North Carolina, in 1999.

 As each generation of the family has created a business, it has taken advantage of new, revolutionary changes within the industry to better meet the changing needs of the public they have served.
 Wes has been no exception.
 Wes had the opportunity to start the business early in the digital revolution.
 With nationally recognized expertise in computer-based typography, Wes began with the idea fully utilizing recent innovations, assuring faster turnarounds and high-quality standards, while allowing customers to control as much of the design process as they wished.

-Since opening in 1999, Westmoreland has acquired the best of three printing companies and forged a powerful strategic alliance to bring significant technology and production resources to our clients.
+Since opening in 1999, Westmoreland has acquired the best of four printing companies and forged a powerful strategic alliance to bring significant technology and production resources to our clients.
 In 2001 Westmoreland acquired the assets of Riviere Printing Company, founded in 1964 by Ted Riviere.
 Riviere Printing was one of the first process color shops in the Carolinas, with a reputation for the finest in quality and service.
 Wes had managed Riviere Printing from 1987 until Mr. Riviere’s passing in1999.

 In 2009, Westmoreland acquired the assets of G.P.
 Speed-O-Print, a well-respected Shelby print house founded and operated by Richard Weaver since 1973.